AceCentre/OWS/Readme.md

 ## What does this do?

 You have a nrf52840 board that sends and a nrf52840 board that receives.
-We are demonstrating here how to do wireless switches with LOW POWER.
+We are demonstrating here how to do wireless switches with LOW POWER. nb. you can recieve kn software alone too.

 ## Note: Docs and more info at https://docs.acecentre.org.uk/products/v/open-wireless-switch-ows/